andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table presents monthly average ride distance data for casual and member users over 12 months.
-+ For casual users, the longest average ride distances occur during the summer months, peaking in **June (1.43 miles)**, while the shortest average is recorded in **January (1.06 miles)**.
++ For casual users, the longest average ride distances occur during the summer months, peaking in **June (1.43 miles)**.
++ While the shortest average is recorded in **January (1.06 miles)**.
 This suggests that longer bike rides may be associated with leisure and recreational usage during the summer months, as warmer weather conditions are more conducive to outdoor activities.
-+ Similarly, member users also exhibit longer average ride distances during the summer months, with peaks in both **June (1.44 miles)** and **July (1.44 miles)**, and the shortest average occurring in **January (1.13 miles)**.
++ Similarly, member users also exhibit longer average ride distances during the summer months, with peaks in both **June (1.44 miles)** and **July (1.44 miles)**.
++ The shortest average occurring in **January (1.13 miles)**.
 This indicates that members may take advantage of the warmer weather to embark on longer rides, potentially explore new routes or destinations, enjoy recreational outings, or participate in outdoor events.
 + While both user groups generally show shorter average ride distances during the winter months, which may be attributed to weather conditions or commuting needs, member users consistently demonstrate longer average ride distances compared to casual users across most months.

 --------------------------------------